buildbot/buildbot/master/docs/relnotes/index.rst

 Release Notes
 ~~~~~~~~~~~~~
 ..
-    Don't write to this file anymore!!

-    Buildbot now uses towncrier to manage its release notes.
+    Buildbot uses towncrier to manage its release notes.
-    towncrier helps to avoid the need for rebase when several people work at the same time on the releasenote files.
+    towncrier helps to avoid the need for rebase when several people work at the same time on the release notes files.

-    Each PR should come with a file in the master/buildbot/newsfragment directory
+    Each PR should come with a file in the newsfragment directory

 .. towncrier release notes start